 Those who pass the exam—generally it’s about 50% to 60% of candidates—are then certified as commercial real estate brokers.
 That’s not the end of the educational requirements, though.

 In order to continue holding the license, a commercial broker must take relevant continuing education courses every two to four years, depending on the requirements of the individual state.
 Brokers who operate in more than one state are advised to follow the continuing education requirements of the strictest state.
+These may be fulfilled via distance learning classes on Zoom or through online, on-demand courses.
 Popular continuing real estate education subjects include mortgage loan brokering, appraisal and real estate law.

 Get a Job at a Real Estate Brokerage Firm